 A Photograph taken 1937: I have a photograph of Ole and Mathilda standing at the back of their car.
 Ole is wearing a suit and tie and a straw hat and Mathilda, a slender lady, is wearing a light dress and a broad hat.
-The picture was developed by XL Film Services of Laverne, Minnesota on October 4th, 1937.
+The picture was developed by XL Film Services of

+Laverne, Minnesota on October 4th, 1937.
 It's interesting to note that they'll make two prints for each negative and the cost is 25 cents per roll!

 Ole died two months short of his 76th birthday on February 23, 1946 and is buried at Big Canoe Lutheran Cemetery at Highlandville.
 The large tombstone at Big Canoe lists both Ole and Mathilda and it was intended that she be buried next to him.
 Mathilda in later years lived at the nursing home at Rice Lake, Wisconsin where she was near her brother.
-At age 85 Mathilda died at the nursing home in July of 1968, 22 years after her husband.
-Her stepson Roland took care of arrangements and she was buried at Our Saviors Lutheran Cemetery at Rice Lake and not moved to Big Canoe to be next to her husband Ole.
+When Mathilda died, her stepson Roland took care of arrangements and she was buried at the cemetery at Rice Lake and not moved to Big Canoe to be next to her husband Ole.
 I remember going out to Rice Lake with my mother for the funeral.
 A nice luncheon was held afterward by the ladies of the church.
 Stories?